ezrosent/frawk/README.md

 ## Installation

-In addition to [installing Rust](https://rustup.rs/), you will need an installation of LLVM 10.0 on your machine:
+You will need to [install Rust](https://rustup.rs/).
+If you would like to use the LLVM backend, you will need an installation of LLVM 10.0 on your machine:

 * See [this site](https://apt.llvm.org/) for installation instructions on some debian-based Linux distros.
 * On Arch `pacman -Sy llvm llvm-libs` and a C compiler (e.g. `clang`) are sufficient as of September 2020.